 If I was a haematocryal murderer, I would have understood my fate, but my condemnation was exacted, by the depravity imposed of the commonalty.

-If my reality was dictated by pages that contained the purity of my contemplation, then my motive for reproach would have precluded my death and had known my innocence.
+If my reality was dictated by the pages of my journal that contained the purity of my contemplation at will, then my motive for reproach would have precluded my death and had known my innocence.

 However, it is not I whose throne is the earth, and who deems the grievous sentence upon fellow man.
 I was a sackless man interposed and exposed to the vagary of the maddened populace of frenzy that delighted, with my death.

-It is a death once more that was not of my selection.
-Was the concept of the body resurrecting a possibility or does the body cease to function after death?
+It is a death once more that was not of my natural selection.
+I had pondered the concept of the body resurrecting as a logical possibility, and did the body cease to function after death.

-If I was destined to die, could I have not resurrected and never truly have died, like the anointed one?
+If I was destined to die, could my soul resurrect and never truly perish?

 During the day I listened to the horrendous clamour of the prisoners, and at night I drifted in my thoughts endlessly.

-And from those imprescriptible thoughts, I wrote what was to be a diary, which was my own and riveting.
-It is an attestation of an attainment I saw of its completion.
+And from those imprescriptible thoughts, I wrote what was to be a journal, which was my own and riveting.
+It is an attestation of an attainment I saw of its fatal completion.

-When my hour of death arrived, who buried me beneath the sod?
+When my hour of death would arrive, who would bury me beneath the sod?

-Who wrote my epitaph and had sung my eulogy?
+Who would write my epitaph and sing my divine eulogy?

-Was my paean rejoiceful-or was it too elegiac, like a threnody of a fallen compositor of the days of yore?
+Would my paean be rejoiceful-or would it be too elegiac, like a threnody of a fallen compositor of the days of yore?

 Oh, the beginning of the Romanticism was the epoch of splendid art and regalia, where the kings and queens of Europe lavished immensely.